houseabsolute/precious/README.md

 - The base files to operate on are selected based on the command line option specified.
 This is one of:
-  - `--all` - All files in the current working directory's tree.
+  - `--all` - All files under the project root (the directory containing the precious config file).
   - `--git` - All files in the git repo that have been modified.
   - `--staged` - All files in the git repo that have been staged.
   - paths passed on the CLI - If a path is a file it is added to the list